Pair correlation of hyperbolic lattice angles: Introduction

 One class of interesting sequences studied in recent years arises from the angular distribution of lattice points.
 In the Euclidean scenery one such question is: for a given point $\mathbf{\alpha}\in \R^2$, describe the statistics of the increasing sequence of finite sets

 representing the directions of points in the affine lattice $\mathbf{\alpha}+\Z^2$ with observer located at the origin.
-When $\mathbf{\alpha} \notin \Q^2$ the gap distribution of this sequence was proved by Marklof and Str\" ombergsson \cite{MS} to coincide with the gap distribution of the sequence $(\sqrt{n} \mod{1})$, previously computed by Elkies and McMullen \cite{EM}.
-In this situation we are not aware of any result concerning the pair correlation for an individual $\mathbf{\alpha}$.
-When $\mathbf{\alpha}\in \Z^2$ the limiting gap distribution was computed in \cite{BCZ0}.
-A major difference between the two situations is that the gap distribution density, always supported in $[0,\infty)$, vanishes on $\big[ 0,\frac{1}{3\pi^2} \big]$ when $\mathbf{\alpha}\in \Z^2$ and is equal to $\frac{6}{\pi^2}$ on $[0,\frac{1}{2}]$ when $\alpha\notin \Q^2$.
-This kind of repulsion can be used to explicitly compute the pair correlation when $\mathbf{\alpha}\in\Z^2$.
-When the disk is replaced by the square $[-R,R]^2$ and one only considers primitive lattice points, the pair correlation was computed in \cite{BZ}.
+When $\mathbf{\alpha}\in \Z^2$ and only primitive lattice points are considered, the limiting gap distribution and the pair correlation were studied and computed in \cite{BCZ0} and \cite{BZ}.
+The repulsion between consecutive Farey fractions leads to the vanishing of the corresponding densities on the interval $[ 0,\frac{3}{\pi^2}]$.
+When $\mathbf{\alpha} \notin \Q^2$ the gap distribution of this sequence was proved by Marklof and Str\" ombergsson \cite{MS} to coincide with the gap distribution of the sequence $(\sqrt{n} \mod{1})$.
+The latter was computed by Elkies and McMullen \cite{EM}, with effective estimates obtained only very recently by Browning and Vinogradov \cite{BV}, building on work of Str\" ombergsson \cite{Str}.
+A thorough analysis of the mixed moments of consecutive gaps has been recently undertaken by El-Baz, Marklof and Vinogradov \cite{MV}, who showed that the pair correlation is Poissonian for Diophantine $\mathbf{\alpha}$.

-In the hyperbolic situation, the lattice $\Z^2$ is replaced with a lattice (discrete subgroup of finite covolume) $\Gamma$ in $\PSL_2(\R)$.
+This paper is concerned with the hyperbolic situation, where the lattice $\Z^2$ is replaced with a lattice (discrete subgroup of finite covolume) $\Gamma$ in $\mathrm{PSL}_2(\R)$.
 We consider the angles between geodesic rays $(\omega\rightarrow \gamma\omega)$ in the upper half plane $\H$, connecting a fixed point $\omega\in\H$ with the (finitely many) points $\gamma\omega$ in its $\Gamma$-orbit, lying in increasingly large hyperbolic balls.
-These angles are well-known to be uniformly distributed (see, e.g., \cite{Nic}) and their uniform distribution in angular sectors can be made effective \cite{Bo,BKS,Ch,Goo,GN,HZ,RR,RT}.
+These angles are well-known to be uniformly distributed (see, e.g., \cite{Nic}) and their uniform distribution in angular sectors can be made effective \cite{Bo,BKS,Ch,GN,HZ,Iw,RR,RT}.